Adnan1990/ADCurrencyPicker/README.md

 ADCurrencyPicker is designed for choosing currency code,currency symbol, country code and country ,name from list of 106 countries.

 constant.h
-The macros user in demo are defined in contant.h

 #define COUNTRY_NAME @"name"
 #define COUNTRY_CODE @"countryCode"
 #define CURRENCY_CODE @"currencyCode"